opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

         pluginsList: ["repository-s3"]
     ```

-2. Ensure the cluster is fully healthy before applying the `snapshotRepositories` settings to the custom resource.
-Note: For the BETA you cannot add the settings if the cluster is not yet provisioned and healthy, otherwise the configuration of the repositories will fail.

-3. The required roles/permissions for the backend cloud are pre-created.
-Example: Following is the AWS IAM role added for kubernetes nodes so that snapshots can be published to `opensearch-s3-snapshot` s3 bucket.
+2. The required roles/permissions for the backend cloud are pre-created.
+An example AWS IAM role added for kubernetes nodes so that snapshots can be published to the `opensearch-s3-snapshot` s3 bucket:

     ```json
     {